zboszor/OpenCReports/README.md

 # OpenCReports

-OpenCReports is a reporting library based on ideas from RLIB (https://github.com/SICOM/rlib) but having a complete reimplementation and licensed under LGPLv3.
+OpenCReports is a report generator engine based on ideas from RLIB (https://github.com/SICOM/rlib) but having a complete reimplementation and licensed under LGPLv3.